onexianjian/v8wiki/CodeStubAssembler-Builtins.md

 # Writing a CodeStubAssembler Builtin

-In this section, we will write a simple CSA builtin to calculate n'th number of the Fibonacci sequence.
-Since we want it to remain efficient, we will only handle Smi (V8's internal small integer type) arguments and result.
+In this section, we will write a simple CSA builtin that takes a single argument, and returns whether it represents the number `42`.
 The builtin will be exposed to JS by installing it on the Math object (because we can).

 This example demonstrates:
 * Creating a CSA builtin with JavaScript linkage, which can be called like a JS function.